Editorial Standards

 - Form 1041, U.S. Income Tax Return for Estates and Trusts, your alternative place to deduct administration expenses if you choose income tax treatment and comply with section 642(g).

-- Form 4768, extension for 706 filing and payment, which also accepts e‑signatures.
+- Form 4768, extension for 706 filing and payment, used when the estate needs more time to file or pay.

 | Item | When it matters | What to check |